mattjacobs23/MachineLearning/README.md

-# My introductory machine learning projects
+# Some machine learning projects which I learned a lot from

 The projects involve the following: